christlutheran/christlutheranmanhattan/src/content/pages/beliefs.md

 ## Our Beliefs

+Christ Lutheran Church confesses the faith once delivered to the saints, grounded in Holy Scripture and faithfully summarized in the Lutheran Confessions.
+We invite you to explore the summary below and join us to receive Christ’s gifts in the Divine Service.

 ## The Christian Faith

 The Christian faith confesses that Jesus was sent by the Father to redeem and save us by His death and resurrection (Jn 14:6).
 We learn about Jesus from the Bible.